Google-Developer-Student-Club-RAIT/HACKTOBERFEST/readme.md

 For more information on syncing forks [read this article from Github](https://help.github.com/articles/syncing-a-fork/).

 ## Swags of Hacktoberfest:
 - Many of the candidates get attracted towards hacktoberfest to get swags .
-So, after 4 successfully merged pull request as for 2022 you will be eligible to get a Hacktoberfest T-shirt s on your doorstep.
+So, after 4 successfully merged pull request as for 2022 you will be eligible to get a Hacktoberfest T-shirt s on your doorstep

 # FAQs (Frequently Asked Questions)